jacob-willden/the-cliche-rpg/README.md

 # The Cliché RPG
 [Source Code Location](https://github.com/jacob-willden/the-cliche-rpg)

 This is a work in progress demo for a role-playing game (RPG) engine, with some clean, subpar humor mixed in.
 It's built using React, a JavaScript library.
-Everything is meant to be accessible, whether with a keyboard, touch screen, mouse, trackpad, or any assistive technology that can be used to access the Web.
-All the same, there's always something I might miss, so I'm completely open to any changes that will make this project more accessible (and this applies to any of my projects).
+I'm aiming to make it as accessible as possible, whether with a keyboard, touch screen, mouse, trackpad, or any assistive technology that can be used to access the Web.
+All the same, my resources are limited and there's always something I might miss, so I'm completely open to any changes that will make this project more accessible (and this applies to any of my projects).

 Note: The HTML utilizes the `dialog` element, which has only seen wide support in the past couple of years (see [dialog element support on "Can I Use"](https://caniuse.com/?search=dialog)), so testing will be needed in order to know how legacy software responds to the markup.